Toshka31/cpp-elgato-streamdeck/readme.md

 - ### StreamDeck Library
   - [x] Work fine with stream deck original v2
-  - [ ] Make support for other streamdecks
-  - [ ] Make more helper functions for ImageHelper like a text on image (maybe make this as separate library)
+  - [x] Make more helper functions for ImageHelper like a text on image
+  - [ ] Maybe make image helpers as separate library
   - [ ] Make error handling
   - [ ] Make logging
+  - [ ] Make support for other streamdecks
 - ### Modules SDK
   - [x] Base SDK for modules development
   - [ ] Make better soulution for SDK